cryostatio/cryostat-legacy/HTTP_API.md

     ###### response
-    `200` - The body is `{"name":"$NAME"}`, where `$NAME` is the name of the recording that is now saved in persistent storage.
+    `200` - The body is `{"name":"$NAME"}`, where `$NAME` is the name of the recording that is now saved in archive.
     This name may be different from the filename of the uploaded file for two reasons.